PetterJohanssonTilia/zaptalk_frontend/README.md

 ## Planned features

-Besides improving the current feature, a major feature I had planned was a "Get random movie" functionality incase the user would get decision paralisys from the big movie list
+- "Get random movie" functionality incase the user would get decision paralisys from the big movie list
+- A way for the user to change username, password and reset password with email functionality
+- Validation on ban appeals - currently anyone can make a ban appeal for anyone
+- Superuser should be able to comminucate better with people when adressing ban appeals
+- Liked movies and users followed should be clickable to be displayed on a users profile
+- A list of "Users top 10 movies" to be added on their profile page

 # Pages